payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/workflow-for-cross-border-payments-import.md

 ---
-title: Payment Journey & Workflow
+title: Payment Journey & Workflow for Merchants
 excerpt: >-
-  Illustrative example of the payment journey in a cross-border (Outward) Transaction
+  Illustrative example of the payment journey in a Cross-Border Transaction (Outward)
 deprecated: false
 hidden: false
 metadata: